Exploring the allure of the figure and artifice of personality.

-Artists consider the complexity of motherhood, either as a parent or non-parent.
 Artists respond to how mothering affects a person’s body, mind, and identity, how motherhood influences creative work and to generally address the topic of motherhood as it pertains them.

 Featuring, Miss Communication, Laura Gelsomini

-Featuring Parcel, oil on canvas, Laura Gelsomini
+March 2018: "Don't Shut Up", featuring Parcel, oil on canvas, Laura Gelsomini

 Selected artists, from a special juried exhibition to honor the late CEO Emeritus Frederick H. Gaige, will be featured from Sept.
 7 to Oct.
 5, with an opening reception at 6 p.m. on Sept.
 7, in the Penn State Berks Freyberger Gallery.
 This event is free and open to the public.

 More than 40 artists from Berks County and surrounding regions exhibited in the Gaige Memorial Juried Exhibition in March 2017.
-The following artists were selected from this exhibition: Laura Gelsomini, Ed McCarty and Joe Szimart.
+The following three artists were selected from this exhibition: Laura Gelsomini, Ed McCarty and Joe Szimart.

 The goal of this exhibition F*ck U!
 In the Most Loving Way is to revisit the critiques of women’s relational roles presented in the 1972 landmark feminist Womanhouse exhibition by showing works that address women’s ongoing challenges to build their lives and thrive within structural and intersectional systems of oppression.